Get your invoices funded when you need them.

-If you are tired of waiting weeks or even months for invoices to be cashed and need a more consistent source of working capital, invoice financing might be something to consider.
+If you're tired of waiting weeks or even months for invoices to be cashed and need a more consistent source of working capital, invoice financing can help you manage your business cash flow.

 How does invoice financing work?

-Most invoice funding companies will pay you between 80-95% of the total value of your invoices on the same day they are issued.
-An advance fee will also be charged, usually between 2-5% of the invoice amount.
+Most invoice funding companies will pay you around 80-95% of the total value of your invoices within 24 hours.
+An advance fee will also be charged, usually 2-5% of the invoice amount.
 The exact costs involved will depend on your business, though many invoice funding providers also charge set transaction, exchange and discount fees.

 Common questions about invoice financing

-Some invoice financing companies require you to sign a contract, while others encourage their services to be used on an individual basis.
-Invoice financing is split into three types, designed to suit the needs of every type of business.
+Some invoice financing companies require you to sign a contract, while others encourage you to use their services on an individual basis.
+Invoice financing is split into three types to suit the needs of every type of business.

 - Partial ledger invoice factoring.
 Partial ledger invoice factoring will also require you to sign a contract, but it also offers more flexibility.
 You can choose to capitalise on your invoices at particular times during the year and even ask your provider to focus on processing invoices from select clients.